EU's Tusk sees first consensus emerging on migrant crisis

 "On Monday, I would like us to agree that all available EU tools, including accelerated relocation, should be used to address the humanitarian consequences for the refugees, not least in Greece, in a speedy and effective way," Tusk said.

-"This also includes the European Commission's proposal of a new Emergency Assistance instrument of euro 700 million, recognising the role of national governments in these humanitarian efforts," he said.
+"This also includes the European Commission's proposal of a new Emergency Assistance instrument of euro 700 million, recognizing the role of national governments in these humanitarian efforts," he said.

 (Additional reporting by Jan Strupczewski; Editing by Richard Balmforth)